runelite/runelite/README.md

 To setup your rsa keys, navigate to runelite-mixins and go to RSBufferMixin and set modulus and exponent

 After that it's ran much like RuneLite or RuneLitePlus, install then run RuneLite.main()

+Be sure to add either -rs=CUSTOM or -local-injected while working on it in intelliJ To release the built jar publicly, you'd have to host your injected client remotely and redirect it to your source in rs.ClientLoader

 ## License